Lolindhir/PnP/docs/assets/rules/classes/Wizard.md

 **Free Cantrip.** You know the *[Prestidigitation](https://lolindhir.github.io/PnP/spells/Prestidigitation)* cantrip and have it always prepared.
 It doesn't count against the number of Wizard cantrips you can prepare.

 **Spellbook.** Your wizardly apprenticeship culminated in the creation of a unique book: your spellbook.
-It is a Tiny object that weighs 3 pounds, contains 100 pages, and can be read only by you or someone casting ldentify.You determine the book's appearance and materials, such as a gilt-edged tome or a collection of vellum bound with twine.
+It is a Tiny object that weighs 3 pounds, contains 100 pages, and can be read only by you or someone casting Identify.
+You determine the book's appearance and materials, such as a gilt-edged tome or a collection of vellum bound with twine.
 The book contains the spells you know.
 It starts with five Wizard cantrips and six level 1 Wizard spells of your choice.

 **Adding additional Spells to the Book.** Whenever you gain a Wizard level after 1, add two level 1+ Wizard spells of your choice to your spellbook.
 Each of these spells must be of a level for which you have spell slots, as shown in the [Wizard Features table](https://lolindhir.github.io/PnP/rules/classes/wizard/wizard_features_table).
 The spells are the culmination of arcane research you do regularly.

 **Copying a Spell into the Book.** When you find a Wizard spell, you can copy it into your spellbook if it's of a level you can prepare and if you have time to copy it.
-For each level of the spell, the transcription takes 2 hours and costs 50
+For each level of the spell, the transcription takes 2 hours and costs 50 GP.
-GP.
 A cantrip takes 1 hour and costs 20 GP.
 Afterward you can prepare the spell like the other spells in your spellbook.

 **Copying the Book.** You can copy a spell from your spellbook into another book.
 This is like copying a new spell into your spellbook but faster, since you already know how to cast the spell.
 You need spend only 1 hour and 10 GP for each level of the copied spell (30 minutes and 5 GP for a cantrip).
 If you lose your spellbook, you can use the same procedure to transcribe the Wizard spells that you have prepared into a new spellbook.
 Filling out the remainder of the new book requires you to find new spells to do so.
-For this reason, many wizards keep a backup spellbook.
+For this reason, many Wizards keep a backup spellbook.

 **Spell Slots.** The [Wizard Features table](https://lolindhir.github.io/PnP/rules/classes/wizard/wizard_features_table) shows how many spell slots you have to cast your level 1+ spells.
 You regain all expended slots when you finish a Long Rest.